 The Original Story:

 "It was about 8 feet tall, covered with hair.
 And it stank!"

 "It left 20 inch footprints across my front lawn!"

 "It ate my dog!"

 Cryptobrewology (the First and Original) was born in 2004 (This is what we looked like back then) when two homebrewers were standing around a boiling brew pot talking about those mysterious “monsters” and unknown creatures like Bigfoot and the Loch Ness Monster, which happen to belong to a field of study known as “Cryptozoology.”
 We don’t necessarily believe in those things, but it was a fun topic of conversation that night.

-As the discussion drifter from Bigfoot the elusive hairy manbeast to Bigfoot the less elusive Barley-Wine Style Ale from Sierra Nevada Brewing Company, there was a moment of revelation.
+As the discussion drifted from Bigfoot the elusive hairy upright walking ape, to Bigfoot the somewhat less elusive Barley-Wine Style Ale from Sierra Nevada Brewing Company, there was a moment of revelation.
 Frantically swallowing a gulp of his beer one of the brewers waved a finger and sputtered, “Cryptobrewology!
 Cryptobrewology!
 A website dedicated to the largest and most elusive beers in the world!”

-His fellow brewer friend smiled and remarked, “That’s a cool idea,” then, after a swig of his beer, turned and tossed a handful of hops into the brew pot and the idea simmered for awhile before finally resulting in this website.
+His fellow brewer friend smiled and remarked, “That’s a cool idea,” then, after a swig of his beer, he turned and tossed a handful of hops into the brew pot and the idea simmered for awhile before finally resulting in this website.

 Regards, and Happy Brewing!